blue-stone-j/blue-stone-j.github.io/_posts/computer/2022-11-25-computer-network.md

 ##### 2. port

-Default posr for SSH is 22.
+Default port for SSH is 22.
 We can specify port as need.

 ```bash
 ssh -p 123 qing@192.168.1.100